 and computer classes.
 Also wrote computer programs in RPG II for the student

 Sep 72 to Jun 73

 Regional Occupational Program Covina,

 CA. Classes in computer

 operations and computer programming (COBOL & RPG II) on IBM System 3 model

+as part of high school.
 Learned some of the fundamental computer programming

 and systems analysis techniques still used to this day.

 online resume of Tim Malone, MCSE is at http://3tcm.net